a378ec99/mbr/README.md

 # mbr
 **Measure of Biological Relevance**

-The algorithm rescales q-values of gene set enrichment tests based on null distributions computed from public high-throuhput databases to obtain a measure of biological relevance for each test statistic.
+The algorithm rescales q-values of gene set enrichment tests based on null distributions computed from a high-throuhput database.
+This yields a measure of biological relevance for each test.

 **Dependencies**